ACM-Research/coding-challenge-2022-fall/README.md

 This semester's challenge is especially open-ended.
 [Here is a dataset](https://www.kaggle.com/datasets/chancev/carsforsale) on Kaggle called "CarsForSale".
 It contains data scraped from the online car marketplace Cars.com.
 Each row contains 25 pieces of information about a car's listing, such as its price, year, model, and color.

 The challenge is to do *something interesting* with the data.
-What patterns can you find, visualizations can you make, or questions can you answer?
+Can you find a pattern, answer a question, or create a visualization?
 In case nothing comes to mind, here are some ideas, with varying complexity:

 - What qualities about a car do buyers seem to value the most?
 - Make a graph to visualize the most popular car models over time.